ldcas-uc3m/TFM/parts/state_of_the_art.typ

 Most computer applications require some a way to measure time intervals, either for scheduling tasks, polling for user inputs, or correctly implementing communication protocols.
-Most of these can be accomplished through software, by performing what's called "busy waiting" -- using a dedicated thread to keep track of the elapsed time (for example, by incrementing a counter until a value is reached).
-Unfortunately, these _software timers_ are not only inefficient, as you have one less thread available, but also inaccurate, as both the number of cycles an instruction will take and the clock frequency that determines the duration of those cycles are not consistent.
+Most of these can be accomplished through software, by performing what's called "busy waiting"---using a dedicated thread to keep track of the elapsed time (for example, by incrementing a counter until a value is reached).
+Unfortunately, these _software timers_ are not only inefficient---as you have one less thread available---but also inaccurate, as both the number of cycles an instruction will take and the clock frequency that determines the duration of those cycles are not consistent.